 This is what strategy on an industrial scale is all about.

 For politics to clean up its reputation, the political process must become more professional.

 As Professor Alan Ryan highlights in his book ‘On Politics: A History of Political Thought From Herodotus to the Present’, politicians must operate in the wider public interest according to a defensible purpose, values and principles owing constituents their intelligence, judgement and leadership.

 Politicians are employed to serve our well-being which, in plain language, translates to delivering a sustainable future for us all underpinned by norms, diversity and inclusivity.

 A return to Productive Debates rather than a War of Ideas.

-Political effectiveness is about consulting widely to legislate more intelligently.
+Political effectiveness is about consulting more widely to legislate more intelligently.

-An orderly process of experimentation brings a variety of perspectives to bear on problems that any individual, committee or party may overlook.
+An organised process of experimentation brings to light a variety of perspectives that any individual, committee or party may overlook.

 That is how to get ahead.

 A high level of cohesion mixed with healthy challenge leads to high performance.